jrenaud90/TidalPy/Documentation/dynamics_x/dynamics.md

 # Dynamics (`dynamics_x`)

+_Updated: 2026-09-09_

-The `dynamics_x` module holds the spin and orbital rate equations that turn a tidal solve into the instantaneous evolution of a body's rotation and orbit.
+The `dynamics_x` module holds the spin and orbital rate equations that turn tidal dissipation into the instantaneous evolution of a body's rotation and orbit.
 It computes **rates only** (no time integration; the System class or manual scripts can perform integrations).
-All quantities are MKS.

 The tidal solve (`world.calc_tides`) produces, per the global mode collapse, the tidal heating and the three tidal-potential derivatives `dU/dM`, `dU/dw`, `dU/dO` (with respect to the mean anomaly, argument